ExpertiseConflict Resolution and Peace-building

 ‘Peace has a lot of enemies here’: Colombia’s female activists in the firing line coauthor The New Humanitarian Oct 28, 2019

 ‘Based in hatred’: violence against women standing in Colombia’s elections The Guardian Oct 1, 2019

 Julia Zulver (@JZulver) is a political sociologist whose research focuses on how and why women pursue gender justice in high-risk contexts.
 She centres on the struggles of women’s rights leaders and community activists engaging in grassroots mobilization in Colombia.
 In other research projects, she has investigated the dynamics of gender-based violence in the Colombia-Venezuelan borderlands.

-Her book High-Risk Feminism in Colombia: Women’s Mobilization in Violent Contexts is scheduled for publication by Rutgers University Press in 2021.
+Her book High-Risk Feminism in Colombia: Women’s Mobilization in Violent Contexts was published in 2021 by Rutgers University Press.

 Julia is also a Senior Researcher at Ladysmith, a feminist research consultancy, where she has contributed to research and reports that collect, analyse, and take action on gender data.
 She is the Head of Field Operations for Cosas de Mujeres, a project that leverages Whatsapp technology to collect actionable data on gender-based violence in Cúcuta, Cartagena, and Bucaramanga, Colombia.

 South America is experiencing one of the largest mass migrations in recent history.
 And women along the Colombia-Venezuela border are experiencing extraordinary levels of gender-based violence.
 Cosas de Mujeres connects women with services and generates action-oriented data.